DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/30_requirements/README.md

 ## Base
 * System components (like httpd) should be installable and configurable by configuration data.
-* DevOps should be able to install System Components by configuring as view configuration as possible.
+* DevOps should be able to install System Components by configuring as least configuration as possible.

 ## Configuration
 ### Validation